Brendan Rodgers Preview, Player Props: Rockies vs. Rays

-After hitting .300 with four doubles, a triple, a walk and seven RBI in his past 10 games, Brendan Rodgers and the Colorado Rockies face the Tampa Bay Rays (who will start Zack Littell) at 6:40 PM ET on Tuesday.
+After hitting .275 with four doubles, a triple, a walk and seven RBI in his past 10 games, Brendan Rodgers and the Colorado Rockies take on the Tampa Bay Rays (who will hand the ball to Aaron Civale) at 6:40 PM ET on Wednesday.

-He had three hits (going 3-for-5) in his most recent appearance against the White Sox.
+He had a one-hit showing in his previous game (1-for-4) against the Rays.

 Brendan Rodgers Game Info & Props vs. the Rays